40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Methodology

 The first two authors independently performed the extraction for all papers in the start set (9) and the first snowballing iteration (41).
 In several meetings, each extracted cell was then reviewed for agreement and, if necessary, a consensus was reached through discussion.
 Over time, we thus established a strong understanding of the literature and difficulties in the extraction process.
 This four-eyes principle was highly time-consuming, but led to greater certainty that the papers examined were correctly understood and that no relevant details were overlooked.

-In the second snowballing iteration, we initially included 60 papers for extraction, half of which were extracted by each of the first two authors.
+In the second snowballing iteration, each of the first two authors extracted half of the 45 newly added papers.
 Items about which one was unsure were subsequently examined by the other.
 The same applied to papers where one of us came to the conclusion during extraction that the study should actually be excluded.
 Such a decision was never made alone.
 In the supplemental materials, we transparently indicate which papers were extracted by which author(s).

 After extracting the design characteristics for all 95 papers, the data were analyzed both quantitatively and qualitatively.
 Some data items such as publication date, number of study participants, and used programming language could for the most part be analyzed without further data transformation.
 Other data items such as the study themes and comprehension tasks first had to be classified using thematic analysis~\cite{Cruzes2011}, since the diversity of these data was unknown at the time of data extraction.
 Finally, there were items for which we extracted descriptive quotations that we first labeled and then analyzed by category building.
 Examples of such data items are the criteria for code snippet selection and threats to validity discussed by the authors of the primary studies.